 3. Apply the knowledge acquired from the basic research to the treatment of intractable diseases.

 Vipul Shukla received his undergraduate degree in Zoology from the University of Delhi in New Delhi, India in 2007, and then proceeded to receive his master’s degree in Toxicology from Jamia Hamdard University in New Delhi, India in 2009.
 He later obtained his Ph.D. from the University of Nebraska Medical Center in Omaha, Nebraska in 2016 with a focus on Genetics, Cell Biology and Anatomy.
-Currently, he is a postdoc in Dr. Anjana Rao’s lab at La Jolla Institute for Allergy and Immunology.
+Currently, he is a postdoc in Dr. Anjana Rao’s lab at La Jolla Institute for Immunology.

 Vipul’s research focus is on investigating the role of TET proteins as regulators of genomic stability.

 Xiaojing received her undergraduate degree from Jilin University in Changchun, China in 2004, and then proceeded to obtain her master’s from the Institute of Microbiology at the Chinese Academy of Sciences in Bejing, China in 2007.
 Then in 2011, she received her Ph.D. in Immunology under the mentorship of Dr. Tilman Borggrefe from the Max-Planck Institute of Immunobiology and Epigenetics in Freiburg, Germany.
-Currently, she is an instructor in Dr. Anjana Rao’s lab at La Jolla Institute for Allergy and Immunology.
+Currently, she is an instructor in Dr. Anjana Rao’s lab at La Jolla Institute for Immunology.

 Xiaojing’s research focuses on the role of TET proteins in regulatory T cells and mechanistic regulation of regulatory T cell stability.